collective/collective.bbcodesnippets/README.rst

 and then running ``buildout``.

-Afterwards (re)start Plone, go to the controlpanel and
+Afterwards (re)start Plone, go to the controlpanel and install the addon.

+Then there is a conrol-panel to control the allowed BBcodes.

 Source Code